It’s hard to get ahead in life when you have thousands of dollars in debt hanging around your neck.

 Yes, it’s expensive, and yes, it keeps you up at night, among dozens of other reasons to get out of debt.
 But it also diverts your money and attention from investing and building wealth.
 While your peers pump cash into retirement accounts, real estate investments, and exchange-traded and mutual funds, you’re stuck paying down debt.

-That leaves many borrowers wondering if they should raid their retirement accounts to rid themselves of their debt once and for all and start from a clean slate.
+That leaves many borrowers wondering if they should raid their retirement savings to rid themselves of their debt once and for all and start from a clean slate.

 The answer depends on your debt and your retirement accounts.
 It can sometimes make sense — but just as often, it costs more than the interest you already owe.

-Before you make the decision, there’s a lot to know about retirement accounts and debt to help you pay down your debt as quickly and cheaply as possible.
+Before you make the decision, there’s a lot to know about retirement funds and debt to help you pay down your debt as quickly and cheaply as possible.